 Sorta like Neill Blomkamp did with District 9?
 Being in a foreign country helps with seeing the beauty of South Africa and South African culture?

 Yes.
 You have to get right down to what makes you different.
 In SA I was like: Mengelmoes is a comic about me.
 That’s kind of boring and hard to sell.
 But overseas I realised: Mengelmoes is about life for a whitey in post-Apartheid South Africa.
 The whole thing became way more interesting.
 But I had to focus on what made me different from the masses in order to be recognised.
 I became more South African in a way.
-When I was working in Cape Town I tried to be like all international and here I’m local.
+When I was working in Cape Town I tried to be all international and here I’m local.
 And I think it’s been working.

 For Swart Kat?
 The modern look you mean?